-Research-track faculty are not required to teach but do so when of clear benefit to the faculty and the department.
+Research-track faculty are not required to teach but do so when it is mutually beneficial to the faculty and the department.
 Research-track faculty are compensated for both teaching and advising Ph.D. students.
 These faculty members primarily focus on developing leadership within one or more areas of research, forming research collaborations, and supervising of Ph.D. students.

-Teaching-track faculty typically focus exclusively on teaching and service but may conduct research as well.
-We rely on Teaching-track faculty to help strengthen our undergraduate education and mentoring mission.
+Teaching-track faculty focus primarily on teaching but our curriculum includes research opportunities as well.
+Teaching-track faculty serve as a core part of our strategy for our undergraduate education and mentoring mission.
 Areas of particular interest for teaching track positions in Pittsburgh are: digital system design, FPGAs, C and assembly programming, operating systems, computer architecture, cyber-physical and embedded systems.